 Clement XII became blind in 1732 and until his death in 1740 most of the routine decisions were made by his nephew Cardinal Neri Corsini.
-A vivid account of life in Rome during the pontificate of Clement XII can be found in Lettres familières sur l'Italie by Charles de Brosses, also known as President de Brosses, as he was appointed President of the Parliament of Bourgogne.
-His letters, written in 1739-40 when he was 30 were published in 1799.
+A vivid account of life in Rome towards the end of his pontificate can be found in Lettres familières sur l'Italie by Charles de Brosses, also known as President de Brosses, as he was appointed President of the Parliament of Bourgogne.
+His letters, written in 1739-1740 when he was 30 were published in 1799.

 Fontana del Mascherone in Spoleto

 Fountains are one of the main attractions of Rome.
-Clement XII is known for having built Fontana di Trevi, but also other fountains are topped by his coat of arms.
-Fontana del Mascherone in Spoleto makes use of the head of a Roman satyr.
-The fountain is completed by an elaborate inscription and by the coat of arms of the pope.
+Clement XII is known for having built Fontana di Trevi, but also other fountains are decorated by his coat of arms.
+Fontana del Mascherone makes use of the head of a Roman satyr.
+The fountain is completed by an elaborate inscription and by the coat of arms of the Pope.

 Fountain in Vermicino near Frascati